arezooq/20-questions-answers-Go/README.md

         }
 </div>
 <div id="17">
-17. How to create a new channel for communication between goroutines?
+17. How to create a new `channel` for communication between `goroutines`?

   ANSWR:
         In Go language, a channel is a medium through which a goroutine communicates with another goroutine and this communication is lock-free.
 Or in other words, a channel is a technique which allows to let one goroutine to send data to another goroutine.